-The University received capital appropriations from the State of \$10,956,000 in Fiscal Year 2023, compared to \$6,149,000 in Fiscal Year 2022, and \$31,845,000 in Fiscal Year 2021.
+The University received capital appropriations from the State of \$41,022,000 in Fiscal Year 2024, compared to \$10,956,000 in Fiscal Year 2023, and \$6,149,000 in Fiscal Year 2022.
 These monies are used for various controlled maintenance and other capital construction activity and fluctuate year to year based on the State budget.
-The increase in Fiscal Year 2023 is primarily due to the appropriation for Hellems Arts and Sciences building renovation at CU Boulder.
-The decrease in Fiscal Year 2022 is primarily due to the completed construction of the Anschutz Health Sciences Building.
+The increase in Fiscal Year 2024 is primarily due to continued renovations to the Hellems Arts and Sciences building at CU Boulder.
+The increase in Fiscal Year 2023 is primarily due to the initial appropriation for Hellems Arts and Sciences building renovation at CU Boulder.

-Capital grants and gifts increased \$3,057,000 in Fiscal Year 2023 primarily due to an increase in support for Athletics offset by decreases for Aerospace Engineering and School of Education at CU Boulder, and support for the Engineering Building at CU Denver.
-Capital grants and gifts increased \$4,315,000 in Fiscal Year 2022 due to gifts received at CU Boulder for Aerospace Engineering, School of Education, and Athletics.
+Capital grants and gifts were consistent from Fiscal Year 2023 to 2024.
+Capital grants and gifts increased \$3,057,000 from Fiscal Year 2022 to 2023 primarily due to an increase in support for Athletics offset by decreases for Aerospace Engineering and School of Education at CU Boulder, and support for the Engineering Building at CU Denver.